quansun98/quansun98.github.io/_pages/presentations.md

 1. **Emory University**, Department of Biostatistics, Atlanta, Mar.
 2024.

-1. **University of Alabama at Birmingham, Department of Biostatistics, Birmingham, Feb.
+1. **University of Alabama at Birmingham**, Department of Biostatistics, Birmingham, Feb.
 2024.

 1. **University of Pennsylvania**, Department of Biostatistics, Epidemiology and Informatics, Philadelphia, Jan.
 2024.